 Be aware that the Fortran standard uses the term “left-most” to refer to the highest-order bit, and the term “left” to mean towards the highest-order bit (as in shiftl) .

-Do not use compiler extensions that allow variables of logical type to hold bit string values, because the results may vary between implementations.
+Avoid using compiler extensions that allow variables of logical type to hold bit string values, because the results may vary between implementations.

 Avoid compiler extensions that accept BOZ constants in non-standard usage.